 - The scheme involved the use of mails or wires.

 Because these cases are so broad, complicated, and vague, we highly recommend an experienced criminal defense attorney to help with your case.
-At Weeden Law, we handle white collar crime cases as seriously as any other case.
+At Weeden Law, we handle acts that constitute white collar crimes in Colorado as seriously as any other case.
 We know you won’t take these charges lightly, and neither will we.

 What are the penalties for Honest Services Fraud?